-Based on the trends outlined in Experian’s Q2 report for 2021, prime borrowers with good credit in 2022 may continue shifting away from used vehicles in favor of new vehicles.
-Experian’s research also shows that subprime financing remains at near-record lows, with just a fraction of car loans in 2021 going to consumers in the deep subprime risk category.
-These trends could continue into 2022.
+Based on the trends outlined in Experian’s Q4 report for 2022, prime borrowers with good credit in 2023 may continue shifting away from used vehicles in favor of new electric vehicles.
+Experian’s research also shows that subprime financing remains low, with 15.57% of car loans in 2022 going to consumers in the subprime risk category.
+These trends could continue through 2023.

 While it is possible to buy a vehicle with bad credit in 2023, consumers in the subprime or deep subprime risk categories may want to explore ways of improving their credit scores to help secure financing with more favorable terms.
 As far as what credit score you need to buy a car, any score is potentially sufficient for obtaining financing.

 If you want to check your credit or work to improve your score before buying a car, SoFi Insights is a money tracker app that allows you to easily monitor and keep track of your credit score.